Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Tragedy is a tool for the living to gain wisdom, not a guide by which to live.
+> Far and away the best prize that life has to offer is the chance to work hard at work worth doing.

 <!-- QUOTE_END -->